Boris Spassky

 Spassky won the Soviet Chess Championship twice outright (1961, 1973), and twice lost in playoffs (1956, 1963), after tying for first place during the event proper.
-He was a World Chess Championship candidate on seven occasions (1956, 1965, 1968, 1974, 1977, 1980 and 1985).
-In addition to his candidates wins in 1965 and 1968, Spassky reached the semi-final stage in 1974 and the final stage in 1977.
+He was a World Chess Championship candidate on seven occasions (1956, 1965, 1968, 1974, 1977, 1980, 1985).
+In addition to his Candidates wins in 1965 and 1968, Spassky reached the semi-final stage in 1974 and the final stage in 1977.

-Spassky immigrated to France in 1976, becoming a French citizen in 1978.
-He continued to compete in tournaments but was no longer a major contender for the world title.
+Spassky immigrated to France in 1976 and became a French citizen in 1978.
+He continued to compete in tournaments, but was no longer a major contender for the world title.
 Spassky lost an unofficial rematch against Fischer in 1992.
 In 2012, he left France and returned to Russia.

 Early life

-Spassky was born in Leningrad (now Saint Petersburg) to Russian parents.
+Boris Vasilyevich Spassky was born in Leningrad, into a Russian family, on January 30, 1937.
 His father, Vasili Vladimirovich Spassky, served in the military.
 He came from the family of Vladimir Alexandrovich Spassky, a prominent Russian Orthodox priest of the Kursk Governorate, later a protoiereus of the Russian Church (since 1916), as well as a State Duma deputy (1912–1917) and an active member of the Union of the Russian People.
-Boris' mother Ekaterina Petrovna Spasskaya (née Petrova) was a school teacher.
+Boris's mother, Ekaterina Petrovna Spasskaya (née Petrova), was a school teacher.
 She was born in the Ryadnevo village of the Gdov district (now Pskov Oblast) as an illegitimate daughter of Daria Ivanovna Ivanova (from a local peasant family) and Andrei Kupriyanovich Kupriyanov, a landlord who owned houses in Saint Petersburg and Pskov.
-After some time Daria Ivanovna fled to Petersburg, leaving her daughter with Petr Vasiliev, a relative of hers, who raised Ekaterina under the surname of Petrova.
+After some time Daria Ivanovna fled to St. Petersburg, leaving her daughter with Petr Vasiliev, a relative of hers, who raised Ekaterina under the surname of Petrova.
 She joined her mother later on.

-Spassky learned to play chess at the age of 5 on a train evacuating from Leningrad during the siege of Leningrad in World War II.
+Spassky learned to play chess at the age of five on a train evacuating from Leningrad during the siege of Leningrad in World War II.
+During the war, he was sent to an orphanage in Siberia.
 He first drew wide attention in 1947 at age 10, when he defeated Soviet champion Mikhail Botvinnik in a simultaneous exhibition in Leningrad.
 Spassky's early coach was Vladimir Zak, a respected master and trainer.
 During his youth, from the age of 10, Spassky often worked on chess for several hours a day with master-level coaches.
 He set records as the youngest Soviet player to achieve first category rank (age 10), candidate master rank (age 11), and Soviet Master rank (age 15).
-In 1952, at 15, Spassky scored 50 percent in the Soviet Championship semi-final at Riga, and placed second in the Leningrad Championship that same year, being highly praised by Botvinnik.
+In 1952, at 15, Spassky scored 50 percent in the Soviet Championship semi-final at Riga, and placed second in the Leningrad Championship that same year, for which he was highly praised by Botvinnik.

 Career

 As a statistic encompassing all of the games of his career, Spassky's most-played openings with both the White and Black pieces were the Sicilian Defence and the Ruy Lopez.

-Spassky has beaten six undisputed World Champions at least twice (not necessarily while they were reigning): Vasily Smyslov, Mikhail Tal, Tigran Petrosian, Bobby Fischer, Anatoly Karpov, and Garry Kasparov.
+Spassky beat six undisputed World Champions at least twice (not necessarily while they were reigning): Vasily Smyslov, Mikhail Tal, Tigran Petrosian, Bobby Fischer, Anatoly Karpov, and Garry Kasparov.